Jashan66/438-group7/README.md

 [Video Walkthrough]()
 [GitHub Repository](https://github.com/Jashan66/438-group7)

-## Overview
+## **Overview**

-This is a Weather App developed using the Weatherstack API.
-Learn more about the API [here](https://weatherstack.com/).
+This Weather App was developed with the intention of using the Weatherstack API to provide users with up-to-date weather information.
+Although the API integration was not fully functional in the final version, the app’s core structure was built to support the display of weather information based on user input.
+The design is responsive, offering a consistent experience across different screen sizes and devices.
+While the feature to save favorite cities was not implemented, the project laid a solid foundation for future work in this area.

 We referred to [this guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for styling this document.

-## Introduction
+## **Introduction**

-- How was communication managed?
+- **How was communication managed?**
+  Communication for the project was managed through a Slack group chat.

-- How many stories/issues were initially considered?
+- **How many stories/issues were initially considered?**
+  A total of 19 stories/issues were initially considered.

-- How many stories/issues were completed?
+- **How many stories/issues were completed?**
+  14 stories/issues were completed.

-## Team Retrospective
+## **Team Retrospective**

-### Taimur Hasan
+### **Taimur Hasan**

 - [My Pull Requests](https://github.com/Jashan66/438-group7/pulls?q=is%3Apr+author%3A%40me+is%3Aclosed)
 - [My Issues](https://github.com/Jashan66/438-group7/issues?q=is%3Aissue+is%3Aclosed+assignee%3Atshasan)

-#### What was your role, and which stories did you work on?
+- **What was your role, and which stories did you work on?**
+  On this project, I worked on the core front-end experience and testing.
+I created the UI elements for the Home Page and the Favorites screen.
+Additionally, I developed dynamic components to display weather information and refactored the codebase to be more efficient.
+Comprehensive tests were written for each component, all of which passed successfully.

 - **What was the biggest challenge?**
-  The biggest challenge was navigating Expo's documentation.
-Expo recently upgraded to SDK 51, and this introduced breaking changes that made much of the existing information outdated.
+  The biggest challenge was navigating Expo's documentation after their upgrade to SDK 51, which introduced breaking changes.

 - **Why was it a challenge?**
-  The challenge arose from using a new feature, Expo Router, which adds dynamic routing to the project.
-Combined with SDK 51, this rendered many React Native Expo guides obsolete, requiring me to carefully study the new documentation.
+  The challenge arose because the upgrade made much of the existing React Native Expo documentation obsolete, requiring careful study of the new SDK 51 and Expo Router documentation.

 - **How was the challenge addressed?**
-  I addressed this by thoroughly reading the updated documentation and researching public GitHub projects that implemented the same technologies, such as Expo Router and SDK 51, to gain additional insights.
+  I addressed this challenge by thoroughly reading the updated documentation and researching similar public GitHub projects using these technologies for guidance.

-- **Favorite / most interesting part of the project?**
+- **Favorite/most interesting part of the project?**
-  The most interesting part of the project was implementing dynamic routing through the router.
-Setting up the project structure to handle these dynamic routes was particularly engaging.
+  The most interesting part of the project was implementing dynamic routing through the Expo Router and setting up the app structure to support it.

 - **If you could do it over, what would you change?**
-  I would choose a different API, as the free tier of the Weatherstack API limits requests to 250 per month, making it difficult to test the app extensively.
-Additionally, I would focus more on structuring the app's core, particularly the configuration files, as perfecting those slowed our progress initially.
+  I would choose a different API, as the free tier of the Weatherstack API limits requests, making it difficult to test the app extensively.
+I would also invest more time in setting up the core configuration files at the start.

 - **What is the most valuable thing you learned?**
-  The most valuable lesson I learned was the importance of examining other projects that use the same features early in the development process.
-While ChatGPT was helpful, seeing real-world implementations made a significant difference.
+  The most valuable lesson was the importance of examining similar projects early in the development process to better understand how to implement complex features like routing.

-## Conclusion
+## **Conclusion**

 - **How successful was the project?**
-  I consider the front-end of the project, which I developed, to be quite successful.
-The components were dynamic and resizable, working well across various screen sizes.
-This flexibility also made it easy to reuse the code throughout the app.
+  While the project was successful in delivering a well-designed, responsive front-end, several planned features—such as API integration and the favorite cities functionality—were not implemented.
+The integration challenges impacted the app’s ability to display real-time weather updates.
+However, the team successfully overcame other technical challenges, like dynamic routing and ensuring cross-platform compatibility.

 - **What did you set out to do, and what actually got done?**
-  I accomplished everything I set out to do.
-However, in hindsight, I would add features such as dynamic routing for pages, which would make displaying components for different cities more efficient.
+  Although the project did not fully meet the initial goals, it laid a solid foundation for future development.
+The successful implementation of dynamic components and the app’s responsive design across different devices were significant achievements.

 - **What was the largest victory?**
-  The biggest victory was that all completed issues worked seamlessly on both iOS and Android.
-While the app lacks some features, it doesn’t look poorly designed.
+  The largest victory was ensuring that the app worked seamlessly across both iOS and Android platforms, demonstrating the flexibility and scalability of the front-end design.

 - **Final assessment of the project**
-  I am proud of the UI and design of the app.
-However, I would change how the login system is implemented, possibly by using Firebase or another authentication service.
-I also wanted to use a context model to manage state throughout the app, but I had to rely on passing props instead, which worked but wasn’t ideal.
-In the future, I’d explore using plugins or other tools to further enhance the app’s functionality.
+  Overall, the project was a valuable learning experience.
+Despite not meeting all of the intended functionality, it provided a strong framework for future improvements.
+With more time, features like API integration and saving favorite cities could be implemented, making the app fully functional as initially envisioned.